camunda-community-hub/CamundaHalloween/README.md

 to Camunda Modeler to flesh out the details of the process.
 This process of defining each step in the process was very helpful in designing _all_ of the various parts.

-So, here's the overall model I came up with:
+So, here's the overall model I came up with (you can get the [complete file](Modeler/costume.bpmn) too):

 ![Halloween Candy Model](images/costumeBPM.png)